Khiveley/Branching/README.md

 ## Git Branching Practice and Cheat Sheet

+Summary and cheat sheet of git commands, and practice Branching

 ### Basic commands

 * `git init` - initialize a local git repo in current folder